puppetlabs/bolt/documentation/bolt_running_plans.md

 - To find out how to write your own plan, see [Writing plans in YAML](./writing_yaml_plans.md) or [Writing plans in the Puppet language](./writing_plans.md).
+- For more information about the modulepath, see [Modules overview](modules.md#modulepath).